Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-One unique feature American Express offers is the ability to use Pay With Points on certain flights and receive a rebate of up to 50% on your redeemed points.
-This is available to those who hold either The Business Platinum Card® from American Express or the *Business Centurion® Card from American Express.
+That said, one unique redemption feature American Express offers is the ability to use Pay With Points on certain flights and receive a rebate of 35% on your redeemed points.
+However, this redemption option is only available to those who hold The Business Platinum Card® from American Express.

 In this guide, we’ll explain the Pay With Points feature, when you should use it, and how to do so.